Army Air Corps (United Kingdom): Personnel

-The strength of the Army Air Corps is about 2,000 Regular personnel, of which 500 are officers.
-However, the AAC draws an additional 2,600 personnel from the Royal Logistic Corps, the Royal Electrical and Mechanical Engineers and the Adjutant General Corps.
+The strength of the Army Air Corps is about 2,000 regular personnel, of which 500 are officers.
+However, the AAC draws an additional 2,600 personnel from the Royal Logistic Corps, the Royal Electrical and Mechanical Engineers and the Adjutant General's Corps.
 Therefore, total related Army Air Corps personnel is around 4,600.

 Aircraft

-Since 2019, the AAC solely operates rotary-wing aircraft in the operational environment.
+Since 2019, the AAC solely operates rotary-wing aircraft operationally.
+Some fixed-wing aircraft are flown with the historic flight.
 The AAC uses the same designation system for aircraft as the Royal Air Force and the Fleet Air Arm.
 The sole fixed-wing trainer is the Grob Tutor, used for Army Flying Grading.

-Today AAC aviators fly five types of helicopter, and within each type there are usually several marks/variants which carry out different roles.
+Circa 2023, AAC aviators fly four types of helicopter, and within each type there are usually several marks/variants which carry out different roles.
 Pilots train with No. 1 Flying Training School at RAF Shawbury.
-The School is a tri-Service organisation consisting of civilian and military instructors that take the student from basic flying through to more advanced flying such as instrument flying, navigation, formation flying and captaincy.
-In service aircraft include: the Bell 212HP AH1, the Eurocopter AS365N3 Dauphin II, the Airbus Helicopters H135 Juno, the Westland Gazelle AH1, the Westland Wildcat AH.1 and the AgustaWestland Apache AH1 which is being replaced by the Boeing AH-64E Version 6 Apache.
+The school is a tri-service organisation consisting of civilian and military instructors that take the student from basic flying through to more advanced flying such as instrument flying, navigation, formation flying and captaincy.
+In service aircraft include the Airbus Helicopters H135 Juno, the AgustaWestland Wildcat AH.1, the Eurocopter AS365N3 Dauphin II, and the Boeing AH-64E Version 6 Apache.

+In May 2023, the Royal Air Force took over the helicopter support role in Brunei and thus, the Bell 212HP AH1, previously in service, was retired.

+In October 2023, the Gazelle helicopter was retired from service, after 49 years in the British Army.

+In March 2024, the final Apache AH.1 was formally withdrawn from service.
+The AH-64E was declared "operationally ready" on the same day.

 Command and units

-Below is the current structure of the Army Air Corps as of 27 October 2021:
+Below is the current structure of the Army Air Corps: